 - Meanwhile add enough oil to a large wok or pan with high sides to fry the beef.
 (I used about 1 cup.)
 Heat oil until hot but not scorching.

 - Add in the beef making sure not to over crowd the pan.
 (I did a couple of batches).
 Brown the beef on both sides for 1-2 minutes on each side.

 - Remove from the oil with a slotted spoon and place on paper towels.

-- Bring the sauce back to a simmer and cook until thickened 2-3 minutes.
+- Place beef in the sauce and toss to coat.
+Bring the sauce back to a simmer and cook until thickened 2-3 minutes.

 - Serve immediately with green onions for garnish if desired.

 Recipe adapted from Food.com